 One attractive pricing feature that Google offers is Committed Use Discounts.
-Under this scheme, you can purchase “specific amount of vCPUs and memory for up to a 57% discount off of regular prices” if you commit usage for either 1 or 3 years.
+Under this scheme, you can purchase “a specific amount of vCPUs and memory for up to a 57% discount off of regular prices” if you commit usage for either 1 or 3 years.
 An added advantage is that all virtual machines are included under usage.

 Amazon, on the other hand, offers several complex plans.
 Plus, it rounds off to the nearest hour than a minute, which makes it expensive.

 Although Amazon may have a greater extent of services to offer, Google leads Amazon regarding speed.
-Last year, Google announced that it is investing in Faster Cable system through which it will be able to offer its Google Cloud and Google App customers speed up to 10Tbs (Terabits per second).
+Last year, Google announced that it is investing in the Faster Cable system through which it will be able to provide its Google Cloud and Google App customers speed up to 10Tbs (Terabits per second).

 The cable lies under the Pacific Ocean, and Google is one of the six members that have access to it.
-The cable has connections to cover entire US west coast and all the main cities in Japan.
+The cable has connections to cover the entire US west coast and all the main cities in Japan.
 Also, it can connect with major hubs in Asia.

 The speed considerably improves performance.
-As per TechCrunch, even though computing and storage are separate in Google Compute Engine, due to super-fast speeds, to the user it seems as if it is one.
+As per TechCrunch, even though computing and storage are separate in Google Compute Engine, due to super-fast speeds, to the user, it seems as if it is one.